matthewglasenapp/organelle_assembly/protocol.md

   `less README.md`

   You can navigate the contents of the file by using either your trackpad or the arrow keys on your keyboard.
 This file contains the instrutions for running the NOVOPlasty software.
-To exit out of this view, simply type `q`, which stands for quit.
+To exit out of this view, simply hit the q key, which stands for quit.

   Let's try one more option for viewing and editing text files. nano is a built-in text editor on UNIX operating systems.
 Type the following command and press enter: